 smartgeber Logo

-The article explores the official marathon distance of 42.195 kilometers or 26.2 miles, detailing its origins and standardization.
-It clarifies common misconceptions and provides insights into how this specific measurement was established.
+The article explains the official marathon distance of 26.2 miles, detailing its historical origins and why this specific measurement became standardized.

 What is a marathon distance?